FrancescoBorzi/PvPstats/README.md

 This software **is still under development and testing phase** but feel free to use it.

-This is a **very rough** graphical preview, to just let understand what this software is about: http://shinworld.altervista.org/pvpstats/
+This is a **very rough** graphical preview, to just let understand what this software is about: http://shinworld.altervista.org/pvpstats/.

 ## Introduction

 PvPstats is an utility for **TrinityCore** and **CMaNGOS** that allows to store and display data about **Battleground scores**.
 It consists in a (small) core modification and a web application written in PHP.
+It's released under the [GNU GPL v3 License](https://github.com/ShinDarth/PvPstats/blob/master/LICENSE).

 Each time a Battleground ends, PvPstats stores in the database who won: players, faction, level range and datetime.